Crio-Bytes/Database/MySQL_basic_commands/README.md

 ```
 **Note:** Where clause is used to identify the particular row/rows that will be updated with the column value.

-## Exercise

--> Add a new column to the course table named "Stream".
--> Update the table by setting the stream as "commerce" for "accountancy" course.
--> Insert a new course name "History" with course ID = 101, Professor name - Mathew, and duration 6 months.
--> Update the table by setting the the duration of the last added row to 3 months and stream "arts".
--> Delete the stream column.

-## Activity

--> Learn to use AND, OR and NOT operators.
-They can be combined with where clause.
--> Learn about LIKE, WILDCARDS AND IN.

-# Congratulations!!
-### You completed the 2-level of the basics of MySQL.

 ## Level-3